denisequarles1/denisequarles1.github.io/README.md

 ## Installation
-1. Access the GitHub repository called Horiseon using the following link: https://github.com/denisequarles1/Horiseon
+1. Access the GitHub repository called denisequarles1.github.io using the following link: https://github.com/denisequarles1/denisequarles1.github.io#credits

 2. Clone the repo by copying the key.